Dudley says does not oppose making NY Fed head a presidential pick

-NEW YORK, April 8 (Reuters) - New York Federal Reserve President William Dudley said he did not oppose a Congressional proposal to make his successor a presidential appointee that would require Senate confirmation.
+NEW YORK (Reuters) - New York Federal Reserve President William Dudley said he did not oppose a Congressional proposal to make his successor a presidential appointee that would require Senate confirmation.

 The New York Fed president’s outsized influence, with a permanent voting role on monetary policy, oversight of major banks, and responsibility for market operations, has led to calls that the post be put on a par with members of the Fed board of governors.
 Regional bank presidents currently are appointed by their own board of directors with input from members of the Fed’s Washington-based board.